tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 There are currently some limitations and bugs in the 1.21 version.
 Here are some of the things that are not working or are limited:

 * `biometype` no longer exists.
 This is not going to change.
 Use `biometags` instead
-* All NBT checks and commands are going to be reworked in the future.
-Don't depend on it too much right now.
-1.21 has a new system for this which In Control needs to support
 * Gamestage support is not enabled yet
 * Looting has changed considerably in 1.21.
 In Control tries to adapt as much as possible